THE SECOND EPISTLE OF ST. PETER

 The Second Letter of Peter is the third of seven catholic or universal letters of the New Testament of the Bible, along with the Letter of James, the First Letter of St. Peter, the First, Second, and Third Letters of John, and Jude.
 These letters are so called because they are addressed to the universal Church in general, and not to a specific community such as, for example, the Letter to the Philippians.
 The Second Letter of Peter is well structured in its presentation, and, while it is brief, offers passages that are frequently quoted.

 The first chapter begins with the name of Symeon Peter, reflecting the traditional Hebrew form of Simon.
 The name Symeon Peter is employed only one other time, referring to Simon Peter at the Council of Jerusalem in Acts 15:14.
 The dramatic beginning of Second Peter calls Jesus Christ God and Savior: the word "Savior" (1:1, 1:11, 2:20, 3:2, 3:18) is used in this letter more than any other writing of the New Testament.
 Peter reminds readers of the divine authenticity of Christ's teaching, that through his grace and virtue we may be partakers of divine nature (1:3-5).
 The letter continues with reflections on Christian conduct (1:5-15), then presents the dignity of Jesus by the apostolic witness to his Transfiguration (1:16-18).
 Chapter One ends by addressing the important question of interpretation of Scripture (19-21): "Know this first of all, that there is no prophecy of scripture that is a matter of personal interpretation, for no prophecy ever came through human will; but rather human beings moved by the holy Spirit spoke under the influence of God."

 Chapter Two of the Epistle condemns false teachers and describes in vivid detail the punishment that awaits them.
 Chapter

-Chapter Three proclaims the Second Coming of Jesus, is a prominent theme in Second Peter, the word occurring in 1:16, 3:4, and 3:12.
+The Parousia - Παρουσία, the Second Coming of Jesus, is a prominent theme in Second Peter, the word occurring in 1:16, 3:4, and 3:12.
 This is a teaching of the Lord and his Apostles, and is an eventual certainty (3:1-10).
 Thus we are called to live holy lives.
 One of the most comforting passages in the Bible occurs in 3:9 - "The Lord does not delay his promise, as some regard “delay,” but he is patient with you, not wishing that any should perish but that all should come to repentance."
 He also makes an important observation on the writings of his brother in Christ, the Apostle Paul (3:15-16).

 The following Scripture is from the Douay-Rheims Bible, now in the public domain.
 The Douay-Rheims Bible was the standard English Bible for Catholics for over 300 years, and still remains in use today.
 The Douay-Rheims Bible was the first approved English translation of St. Jerome's Latin Vulgate Bible.
 The Old Testament translation was completed at the English College of Douai, France in 1609, and the New Testament at the English College of Rheims, France in 1582.
 The Douay-Rheims Bible was revised by Bishop Challoner in England from 1749 to 1752.
 The Haydock Douay-Rheims Bible of 1814 was the one upon which President John F. Kennedy took the oath of office on January 20, 1961 to become the 35th President of the United States.